philiplambok/yoo/README.md

 - **Username**: `yoo`
 - **Password**: `password`

-> **💡 Port Configuration**: This project uses port `5433` to avoid conflicts with local PostgreSQL installations that typically run on port `5432`.
-This allows you to run both your local PostgreSQL and Docker PostgreSQL simultaneously.
+> **💡 Port Configuration**: This project uses port `5433` for PostgreSQL and port `6380` for Redis to avoid conflicts with local installations.
+PostgreSQL typically runs on port `5432` and Redis on port `6379`.
+This allows you to run both your local services and Docker services simultaneously.

 #### **Popular Database Clients**